arthur-jacquin/edit/tutor.def.md

 Searching will create a new saved selections list containing all substrings of previously saved selections matching the given pattern.
 Note that searching is
 incremental: the potential results will be displayed as you type your search pattern.
-See the search and replace engine section for more details on searching.
+See the regular expressions section for more details on searching.

 ## 3.7: acting on selections